 “In addition to being PCQI certified, the qualified candidate must have experience with HACCP Programs, GMPs, SSOPs, SOPs, USDA & FDA, and SQF experience.”

 Another for a manager of food safety in New Jersey reads:

-“Must be PCQI qualified with at least 3 years of experience in food safety related to manufacturing, or distribution, knowledge of Good Laboratory Practices and laboratory skills, possess a working knowledge of GFSI standards, and internal or lead auditor certification (SQF, FSSC22000, and BRC) are a plus.”
+“Must be PCQI qualified with at least three years of experience in food safety related to manufacturing, or distribution, knowledge of Good Laboratory Practices and laboratory skills, possess a working knowledge of GFSI standards, and internal or lead auditor certification (SQF, FSSC22000, and BRC) are a plus.”

 And another out of Florida reads:

-“This candidate must be a PCQI and is responsible for supporting certifications of distribution centers and business units in the U.S., as well as supporting the regulatory and food safety compliance for our businesses and products under license.
+“This candidate must be a PCQI and is responsible for supporting certifications of distribution centers and business units in the United States, as well as supporting the regulatory and food safety compliance for our businesses and products under license.
 The winning candidate will support the implementation and maintenance of GFSI, coordinate and schedule with certification bodies the annual BRC and Organic audits for the distribution centers, and maintain regulatory compliance regarding FSMA.”